Free Couples Therapy UK: How To Find Mental Health Support

-In recent years, the UK has seen a significant increase in interest in couples counselling.
+In recent years, the United Kingdom has seen a significant increase in interest in couples counselling.
 According to the British Association of Counselling and Psychotherapy (BACP), in 2020, nearly 33% of counsellors reported a rise in the number of inquiries about couples counselling.
 According to the same survey, 58% of therapists reported an increase in individuals reporting relationship issues over the past year.

 Couples counselling can have a significant impact on a couple’s emotional health and well-being as well as the health of their relationship overall.
 Couples counsellors work in numerous settings all over the UK, and they typically have training in a variety of approaches to help improve relationships.
-Below, we’ll discuss couples therapy in the UK, types of couples therapy available, and options for free or low-cost therapy.
+Below, we’ll discuss relationship therapy in the UK, types of therapy available, and options for free or low-cost therapy.

 What is couples counselling?

 Free couples therapy is typically available through the NHS.
-However, it may take time to be connected with a provider, or some people may not meet requirements to receive NHS services.
-For those who want or need to search outside the NHS, it may be possible to find a free couples therapy session through local counselling organizations.
+However, it may take time to be connected with a free provider, or some people may not meet requirements to receive free NHS services.
+For those who want or need to search outside the NHS, it may be possible to find a free therapy session through local counselling organizations.

 What happens during a relationship counselling session?